Kyagara/hagelslag-go/README.md

 - Improve logging.

-- At high rates, DB connection errors out.
+- At high rates, DB connection errors out, maybe using bulk write can solve this.

-- Add a maximum read size to http scanner, currently it reads until EOF.

 - Maybe add bedrocks servers to the Minecraft scanner.